-Each year, the Wyatt Exploration Program will provide a unique and exciting opportunity for students and faculty to join together in the intellectual exploration of the human past.
-Organized by the Department of History with financial support from the Wyatt Endowment, the program focuses on the history and culture of a specific place or on a particular historical topic.
+Since 2009, the Wyatt Exploration Program has provided a unique and exciting opportunity for students and faculty to join together in the intellectual exploration of the human past.
+Organized by the Department of History under the supervision of the Office of the Provost with financial support from the Dorothea Wyatt Endowment, the program focuses on the history and culture of a specific place or on a particular historical topic.
 This theme will change on an annual basis, allowing our explorations to span the history of our country and the world beyond.
 The department’s Wyatt Fellow, a faculty member who is an expert in the field under exploration, will plan and organize the Program.
 Featuring affiliated course offerings, special extra-curricular events on campus, and a competition to participate in a university-funded student travel expedition, the Wyatt Exploration Program will enrich and deepen our understanding of the world and its history.

 The Department of History is thrilled with this unique opportunity for learning and enrichment that the Wyatt Exploration Program will provide at the University of Michigan-Flint.
 The department’s faculty looks forward to sharing these incredible experiences with our students and hopes that all of you will share in our excitement as we explore the history of the world around us.